Actipro/WPF-Controls/Documentation/topics/bars/controls/checkbox.md

 [BarCheckBox](xref:@ActiproUIRoot.Controls.Bars.BarCheckBox) instances do not display any images.

+@if (avalonia) {
+[BarMenuItem](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem) instances can optionally define a [SmallIcon](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.SmallIcon) that appears in the menu's icon column.
+When [UseLargeSize](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.UseLargeSize) is set to create a large menu item, the [LargeIcon](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.LargeIcon) property is used instead.
+When the menu item is checked, a highlight box will appear  around the image.
+If no image is specified, a standard check glyph will be used in place of the image.
+}
+@if (wpf) {
 [BarMenuItem](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem) instances can optionally define a [SmallImageSource](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.SmallImageSource) that appears in the menu's icon column.
 When [UseLargeSize](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.UseLargeSize) is set to create a large menu item, the [LargeImageSource](xref:@ActiproUIRoot.Controls.Bars.BarMenuItem.LargeImageSource) property is used instead.
 When the menu item is checked, a highlight box will appear  around the image.
 If no image is specified, a standard check glyph will be used in place of the image.
+}

 ### Description (BarMenuItem only)